jamie120/MS2-Soma-Post-Production-Services/README.md

 * An automated scrolling image carousel is displayed on the home page on the largest screen sizes.
 This is achieved using supporting code from the Bootstrap carousel component. https://getbootstrap.com/docs/4.0/components/carousel/
 * There are also nav buttons, should the site user wish to view the next or previous image as desired.
-* The images have overlaid caption text - which has been styled bespokly to the image behind, matching colours and creating a drop shadow.
+* The images have overlaid caption text - which has been styled in a bespoke manner based to the image in place behind, colour tones were matched and a drop shadow created to softly blend the text to the image.

 ### Service Finder Modal

-* Upon visiting the home page, after a duration of 5 seconds a modal appears informing the user of the service finder feature.
-The user can engage with the modal to goto the service finder page, or close the modal and continue browsing the homepage.
+* Upon visiting the home page, after duration of 5 seconds a modal appears informing the user of the service finder feature.
+The user can engage with the modal to go to the service finder page, or close the modal and continue browsing the homepage.
 * A link the service finder is available on the home page, situated just above the services information.
 As a user hovers over this, the link/button highlights to a blue colour to gain attention.

 ### Services